johnkerl/miller/c/README.md

 without creating new ones.
 By contrast,`stats1` et al. produce their own records; they free what they do not pass on.

+# Null-lrec conventions

+Record-readers return a null lrec-pointer to signify end of input stream.

+Each mapper takes an lrec-pointer as input and returns a linked list of lrec-pointer.

+Null-lrec is input to mappers to signify end of stream: e.g. `sort` or `tac` should use this as a signal to deliver the sorted/reversed list of rows.

+When a mapper has no output before end of stream (e.g. `sort` or `tac` while accumulating inputs) it returns a null lrec-pointer.

+At end of stream, a mapper returns a linked list ending in a null lrec-pointer.

+A null lrec-pointer at end of stream is passed to lrec writers so that they may produce final output (e.g. pretty-print which produces no output until end of stream).

 # Performance optimizations

 The initial implementation of Miller used `hss` (insertion-ordered string-to-string hash map) for record objects.